ModelEarth/community/start/local/README.md

 Save the file in the webroot folder you created in step 1.

 A static page should now be visible at [http://localhost:8887/localsite/](http://localhost:8887/localsite/)
+An industry impact widget is embedded on the page.

-React developers: You can also clone the
+React developers: You might also want to clone the
 <a href='https://github.com/modelearth/useeio-widgets'>useeio-widgets</a> repo to edit the widget code directly.
 [Learn more](../../../io/charts/)
-We also encurage you to help us maintain the <a href='https://github.com/modelearth/community/'>community</a> and <a href='https://github.com/modelearth/io/'>io</a> repos.
+We also encourage you to help us maintain the <a href='https://github.com/modelearth/community/'>community</a> and <a href='https://github.com/modelearth/io/'>io</a> repos.

 ## 3. Deploy your updates